 7 Textbook

-No notes are given for this course and all students are expected to have a copy of, "Principles of Modern Radar" Volume 1, Ed.
-Richards, Scheer and Holm, Scitech Publishing, 2010.
+The notes given during the course are overview in nature, and students are expected to have a copy of, "Principles of Modern Radar" Volume 1, Ed.
+Richards, Scheer and Holm, Scitech Publishing, 2010, or, similar.

 8 Lecture Programme